 Overall, Robo-advisors are for the most part considered “fee-only”.
 In this sense, most Robo-advisors are usually deemed to deliver independent investment advice, thereby eliminating issues of bias and “conflict of interest” in the retail distribution chain.

 • Suitability: This report also re-assesses the suitability of the questionnaires used by the different Robo-advisors.
 A recurring concern is that individual investors are often asked very few questions about their personal situation due to the streamlining of processes.

 The research also investigated the suitability of the investment recommendations.
 In terms of performance, most investments recommended are in low-cost diversified index funds, yielding better returns over time than the average “active” retail funds advised by traditional, non-independent advisors.
 In terms of diversification, all platforms propose fairly diversified portfolios according to our methodology (see Annex I - methodology).

 • Sustainability: The sustainability preferences for potential clients are now a legal component of the suitability assessment.
-In 2022, it appears that all EU platforms indeed attempt to determine the suitability preferences of their clients, but to a limited extent.
+In 2022, it appears that all EU platforms indeed attempt to determine the sustainability preferences of their clients, but to a limited extent.
 Most often, they recommend that clients retake the questionnaire in order to comply with their (limited) sustainable portfolio offer, if any.